ibireme/yyjson/doc/API.md

 ●**YYJSON_READ_INSITU**<br/>
 Read the input data in-situ.<br/>
 This option allows the reader to modify and use input data to store string values, which can increase reading speed slightly.
 The caller should hold the input data before free the document.
-The input data must be padded by at least 4-byte zero byte.
+The input data must be padded by at least `YYJSON_PADDING_SIZE` byte.
 For example: "[1,2]" should be "[1,2]\0\0\0\0", length should be 5.

 Sample code: